 Vasilia ‘Lissa’ Dragomir is a princess heir among the Moroi, a peaceful breed of vampire.
 She and her seventeen-year-old friend, the trainee Guardian and dhampir, half-human, half-vampire, Rosemarie ‘Rose’ Hathaway have fled St Vladimir’s Academy where they were being schooled and gone into hiding in Oregon.
 They are now recaptured by the Guardians and brought back to St Vladimir’s in Montana, not before coming under attack by Strigoi, a more vicious and predatory breed of vampire.
 They are regarded as unique because they have a telepathic bond, while Lissa also starts to demonstrate unusual magical powers.
 Slotting back into school life, Rose is attracted to her Guardian trainer Dimitri Belikov.
 At the same time, Lissa is attracted to Christian Ozera, an outsider whose parents were Strigoi.
 Rose then realises that somebody is targeting Lissa, leaving threats written in blood and the slaughtered bodies of small animals.
 As she digs deeper into what is happening, Rose discovers sinister forces gathering around them.

 Ever since the massive success of the Harry Potter series, filmmakers have been searching for the next series of Young Adult books that will be the same sort of runaway success with audiences.
 There have been several others to hit that stratosphere such as the Twilight films and The Hunger Games (2012).
-Yet for every Harry Potter or Twilight film, there have been twice as many wannabes that have sought to break the same market but never gotten beyond adapting the first book in the series – see the likes of The Golden Compass (2007), The Seeker: The Dark is Rising (2007), Cirque du Freak: The Vampire’s Assistant (2009), I Am Number Four (2011), Beautiful Creatures (2013), The Mortal Instruments: City of Bones (2013), The Adventurer: The Curse of the Midas Box (2014), The Giver (2014), Fallen (2016), The 5th Wave (2016), Maximum Ride (2016), The Darkest Minds (2018) and Mortal Engines (2018).
+Yet for every Harry Potter or Twilight film, there have been twice as many wannabes that have sought to break the same market but never gotten beyond adapting the first book in the series – see the likes of The Golden Compass (2007), The Seeker: The Dark is Rising (2007), Cirque du Freak: The Vampire’s Assistant (2009), I Am Number Four (2011), Beautiful Creatures (2013), The Mortal Instruments: City of Bones (2013), The Adventurer: The Curse of the Midas Box (2014), The Giver (2014), Fallen (2016), The 5th Wave (2016), Maximum Ride (2016), The Darkest Minds (2018), Mortal Engines (2018) and Artemis Fowl (2020).

 Vampire Academy is the latest entry in these Young Adult fantasy works.
 It is based on a series of books by American author Richelle Mead.
 These began with Vampire Academy (2007) and continued through Frostbite (2008), Shadow Kiss (2008), Blood Promise (2009), Spirit Bound (2010) and Last Sacrifice (2010).
 Mead also began a spinoff series featuring several of the supporting characters in Vampire Academy beginning with Bloodlines (2011) and runs to six books.